Biology with Laboratory Component, Honors (6 periods, 6 credits)

-Physics with Laboratory Component, Honors (6 periods, 6 credits)
+Advanced Placement Physics 1 with Laboratory Component (6 periods, 6 credits)

 This course follows the guidelines of the College Board to provide students with an understanding of the scientific principles and methods used to understand the natural world, to identify and analyze natural and man-made environmental problems, and to evaluate both the risks of and the potential solutions to environmental problems.
 This interdisciplinary course will build and expand upon existing student knowledge in the physical and biological sciences, incorporating engineering practices.
 Among the topics to be explored are earth and space science, energy flow in ecosystems, population dynamics, land and water resources, energy resources, and pollution.
 These topics will be studied and discussed through a multidisciplinary prism to incorporate all areas of relevant scientific knowledge as well as an understanding of the cultural and social contexts of environmental problems.
 Topical news reports and recent scientific publications will be studied to add context and relevance to this multidisciplinary course.
 Engineering design will be incorporated by defining problems, discussing and developing possible solutions, and seeking ways to improve designs to develop sustainable solutions to environmental challenges.